aisu-programming/Market-Computer-Vision/README.md

 To do that, type the command `sh setup.sh`, `bash setup.sh` or just `setup.sh`.

 Detailed commands are all in the file, follow those commands if something happened accidentally and interrupted the process.

+## About models
+The model weights of _Vegetable-Instance-Segmentation_ will be download when `git clone`.

+While the model weights of _Customer-Flow-Detection_ has to be download manually.

+Please download the weights file here [(yolov4-p5.pt)](https://drive.google.com/file/d/1aXZZE999sHMP1gev60XhNChtHPRMH3Fz/view) and put it into the _Customer_Flow_Detection_ directory.

 ## Usage
 The main command is `python3 detect.py`.